 In the homeland of pizza, pasta, biscotti and cannoli, one would assume that avoiding gluten has got to be one the toughest challenges.

 Wrong.
 The truth is it’s quite the opposite.
+Eating gluten free in Italy is actually quite easy.

 Maybe it’s because Italians are so protective over their gastronomic tradition, but to the eyes of a traveller, Italy appears to be a true gluten free heaven!